History Files Nav bar

 685

-Brudei faces a huge Anglo-Saxon host on the plains of Dunnichen, in Angus.
+Brudei faces a huge Northumbrian host on the plains of Dunnichen (Dun Nechtain), in Angus, probably with descendants of the Creones tribe amongst his forces.
 The Battle of Nechtansmere (the English name which may originate from the same root word as the Caledonian one) is a turning point in which Brudei makes his name.
-The Anglo-Saxons had defeated every force which they had faced, and had occupied southern Pictland for thirty years.
-Brudei defeats them and massacres the entire Anglo-Saxon host including its king, and proceeds to clear Pictland of the remaining Northumbrians who had settled there, killing or enslaving them.
+The Northumbrians had previously defeated every force they had faced, and had occupied southern Pictland for thirty years, probably as part of the territory of Dunbar.
+Brudei defeats them and massacres the entire enemy host including its king, and proceeds to clear Pictland of the remaining Northumbrians who have settled there, killing or enslaving them.

 693 - 697